OWH-projects/nadc/README.md

 ###Purposeful duplication
 Somehow, about a dozen organizations in Form A1 show up multiple times.
 We handle these with pandas' [`drop_duplicates`](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.drop_duplicates.html).

+###Donor types
+Donors to independent expenditure committees and political party committees don't have a "type" (individual, corporate, etc.) listed.
+Nearly every one of these donors show up in another table, however, so we extract type data from other tables to round out these records.

 ##Data excluded
 <ul>